priestc/moneywagon/README.md

 ==========

 Python library containing various tools relating to cryptocurrencies.
-This tool is still being developed, but currently has two principle functions:
+This tool is still being developed, but currently has 4 principle functions:

 1. Getting the **current** exchange rate of any cryptocurrency (LTC, BTC, PPC, etc) and a fiat currency (USD, EUR, RUR, etc.)
 2. Getting the exchange rate between a cryptocurrency and a fiat currency **at an arbitrary point in time**.
+3. Getting the balance of an address for any cryptocurrency.
+4. Getting a list of historical transaction from an address for any cryptocurrency.

-There is a third planned part of moneywagon that has not yet been buily.
+There is a fifth planned part of moneywagon that has not yet been built.
 This section will be a fancy API for creating transactions.

 Installation